pr0m1th3as/long-bone-diaphyseal-CSG-Toolkit/README.md

-The present set of GNU Octave functions provides a novel and robust algorithm for analyzing the diaphyseal cross-sectional geometric properties of long bones, which can be applied to any 3D digital model of a humerus, femur or tibia bone represented as a triangular mesh in a Wavefront OBJ file format.
+The present set of GNU Octave functions provides a novel and robust algorithm for analyzing the diaphyseal cross-sectional geometric properties of long bones, which can be applied to any 3D digital model of a humerus, ulna, femur or tibia bone represented as a triangular mesh in a Wavefront OBJ file format.

 ## Installation